Credit

 How Much of My Credit Limit Should I Use?

-Now that you know credit card usage can directly affect your credit rating, you may wonder how much money you can spend with your credit card.
 Many financial experts advise credit card users to avoid using more than 30% of their total available credit.
 Using more than 30% of your combined credit limits can decrease your credit score and make it harder for you to qualify for emergency funding.

 An agent will analyze your credit report when you apply for funding with a lender or credit card issuer.
-Your current financial accounts and your total debt will be visible.
+Your current financial accounts and your total credit card debt will be visible.
 Carrying too much credit card debt signifies to a lender that you have trouble managing your finances.
 Consumers deemed to be a high credit risk will have difficulty getting approval or affordable loan terms.

-How To Calculate My Credit Utilization Ratio
+How To Calculate Your Credit Utilization Ratio

 Can I Increase My Total Credit Limit?

 A credit limit increase can lower a borrower’s credit utilization ratio and improve their credit!
 Credit card companies tend to offer limit increases at least once a month if the borrower displays good financial habits.
-If you have been using your credit card for a few months and have not received an increase, you can take the initiative and ask for a higher spending limit.
+If you have been using your card for a few months and have not received an increase, you can take the initiative and ask for a higher spending limit.

 To raise your current credit limit, you can call customer service and directly ask for a credit line increase.
-The customer service agent will pull up your credit card account information, and they may ask you for additional details.
+The customer service agent will pull up your account information, and they may ask you for additional details.
 You will either get a credit limit increase or a polite “No.”

 You stand a good chance of getting a higher credit limit if you meet one of the following criteria: